-This course examines unique gender and cultural issues faced when working with diverse populations.
-Multicultural competence is enhanced by studying the historical, sociological, familial and societal influences placed upon each ethnic or minority group.
-Strengths and weaknesses of current therapeutic models will also be discussed along with the recognition of one's own ethnicity, prejudices and beliefs that may have an impact on the therapeutic relationship.
-Multicultural interventions, trends, research and future directions will also be explored while the important topic of ethics is prominent throughout the
+This course examines unique issues faced when working with diverse populations by exploring historical, sociological, familial and societal influences.
+Within the context of counselling diverse clients, interventions, trends, research and future directions will also be addressed.

 Counselling Psychology: Learning Processes